ehanahamed/classes/README.md

 # adduser ehclasses
 ```

-Change `src/main/resources/application.properties` before building the WAR file, use environment variables to set stuff outside of the WAR, and add those environment variables in `.env`.
+Change `src/main/resources/application.properties` before building the WAR file.

+Use environment variables to set stuff outside of the WAR, and add those environment variables in `.env`.

+While compiling/building, we need to manually `source` the `.env` file, but after that, systemd will easily use it automatically-ish (it's set in `EnvironmentFile` in `ehclasses.service`.

 Build the WAR file
 ```
 cd /home/ehclasses/classes
-./gradlew build
+source .env # load the env file while building ./gradlew build cp /build/libs/classes-VERSION.war /build/libs/classes.war
 ```

 Copy the systemd service